Last updated on April 8th, 2020 at 10:53 am

 Today, their big enemy is the car.
 While Big Pine Key enforces a reduced speed limit, cars killed 113 Key deer in nine months, according to a sign posted prominently at the Big Pine Key crossroads in February 2020.

-Today the deer are spread over 22 islands of the Lower Keys, from Big Pine Key down to mile marker 15 and Sugarloaf Key and Saddlebunch Key, according to Kristie Killam, park ranger/visitor services at the Florida Keys National Wildlife Refuges.
+Today Florida Key deer are spread over 22 islands of the Lower Keys, from Big Pine Key down to mile marker 15 and Sugarloaf Key and Saddlebunch Key, according to Kristie Killam, park ranger/visitor services at the Florida Keys National Wildlife Refuges.

 Key deer face several threats – in 2017, Hurricane Irma’s eye directly hit Big Pine Key impacting the herd and earlier that year, 135 deer were killed by an outbreak of flesh-eating screwworm.